clbokea/test_bank/readme.md

 The account number and name of the customer together with the balance is displayed.

 ## System Sequence Diagram
-A graphical version of a Use Case is called a System Sequence Diagram and will look like this.
+**Task:** A graphical version of a Use Case is called a System Sequence Diagram (SSD) Create one for each Use Case.